 This consultation is being led by NHS Shropshire Clinical Commissioning Group (CCG) and NHS Telford & Wrekin Clinical Commissioning Group (CCG).
 We are the organisations that are responsible for buying and making decisions about healthcare services in Shropshire and Telford & Wrekin on your behalf.

 This document aims to:

-- Set out why we need to make changes to the services provided at the Royal Shrewsbury Hospital and the Princess Royal Hospital - Explain our proposal for changing our hospital services and the two options we want your views on - Tell you about our preferred option - Detail what these changes will mean for you and your family - Explain how people and organisations across Shropshire, Telford & Wrekin and mid Wales can get involved and what happens next - Seek your views by asking you to fill out our survey at www.nhsfuturefit.org
+- Set out why we need to make changes to the services provided at the Royal Shrewsbury Hospital and the Princess Royal Hospital - Explain our proposed model for changing our hospital services and the two options we want your views on - Tell you about our preferred option - Detail what these changes would mean to you and your family - Explain how people and organisations across Shropshire, Telford & Wrekin and mid Wales can get involved and what happens next - Seek your views by asking you to fil out our survey at www.nhsfuturefit.org information about what our preferred option would mean for you and your family, the assurance process we have followed, our plans for out of hospital care and a glossary.